 Some argue that the CGT discount has encouraged so much property investment that it is now more difficult for people buying homes to live in to compete.

 But CGT is by no means the only factor shaping Australia’s housing market.
-For example, CommBank economists have repeatedly pointed to tight supply and construction constraints as a key part of the housing story, and a key reason they’re forecasting national home prices will rise in 2026.
+For example, CommBank economists have repeatedly pointed to tight supply and construction constraints as a key part of the housing story.

 For renters, the link to CGT is indirect.
 If investor participation in the housing market changes, the number of available rental homes can shift up or down, which can influence rental costs.
 But rents are also still driven by broader supply and demand, including how quickly new housing is built.

-Why CGT is back in the news in 2026
+Why CGT has been back in the news in 2026

-Adding to that, the Parliamentary Budget Office has released analysis requested by the committee.
-The analysis paper discusses how much tax revenue is foregone as a result of the CGT discount, as well as how the value of the discount is distributed by income group and by asset class, including property and shares.
+Second, the Parliamentary Budget Office released analysis that had been requested by the committee.
+The analysis examined estimated government revenue foregone due to the CGT discount for individuals and trusts, and looked at how the value of the discount is distributed by income groups and asset classes, including property, shares and trusts.

 The key takeaways

-• CGT is part of income tax and generally applies when you dispose of an asset, like shares or an investment property.
+- CGT is part of income tax and generally applies when you dispose of an asset, such as shares, crypto assets or an investment property.

-• Things you should know: This article is general information only and is not tax advice.
+Things you should know: This article is general information only and is not tax advice.
 Tax rules can be complex and change over time.
-Consider the ATO’s guidance and independent advice from a registered tax agent if you are making decisions based on your circumstances.
+The Budget measures described above are announced reforms and should be treated as proposed changes until legislation and official guidance confirm the final rules.
+Consider the ATO's guidance and independent advice from a registered tax agent if you are making decisions based on your circumstances.